KatarinaKelsey/Antigone_Notes/Antigone_Notes_Markdown.md

 utterance, move in the manner of Fate from the beginning to end;
 It was, I think, necessary to alter the sacred wording here

 ![The figure shows a cropped segment of the original scan (image 01-11-img.png) of a pair of men's legs, visible from the sole to the mid calf, in a relaxed third ballet position.
 A dark line runs vertically in the front middle of the left leg.
-The woman is wearing ballet shoes and attire.
+The man is wearing ballet shoes and attire.
 Drapery is hanging behind.
 Image is monochrome, with ochre tint.][image 02-11-img.png]
 [image 02-11-img.png]: https://github.com/KatarinaKelsey/Antigone_Notes/blob/master/images/02-11-img.png "image 02-11-img.png"
 right Rightly right